softarc-consulting/sheriff/README.md

 It is easy to use and has **zero dependencies**.
 The only peer dependency is TypeScript itself.

-Examples are located in _./test-projects/_.
+Some examples are located in _./test-projects/_.

 - [Sheriff](#sheriff)
   - [Installation \& Setup](#installation--setup)